-Peach season is now and if you haven’t already done so, go get some summertime peaches from a local farmer’s market.
-Golden ripe seasonal peaches are perfection all by themselves, but baked into my jammy peach upside down cake — they’re even better.
+Peach season just begun and if you haven’t already done so, go get some yellow or white peaches from a local farmer’s market.
+Golden ripe seasonal peaches are perfection all by themselves, but become creamy when baked into my jammy peach upside down cake.
 This upside down cake is made slightly different because it starts with peach jam, either homemade or store-bought.
 Traditional upside down cakes normally begin with melted butter and sugar in the base of the pan, before layering fresh fruit.
 However in my recipe, I spoon peach jam or preserves first, then layer in the freshly sliced fruit.
 I think my version gives this upside down cake a fruit-forward taste, highlighting what summer’s all about.

 Making your own peach jam is as easy as slicing up a peach and cooking it with 1/4 cup sugar and a splash of water, until it has a runny jam-like consistency that can be spooned into a pan.
 The fresh peaches are sliced (left the skins on because I prefer some texture), then layered in a concentric circle on top of the jam before spooning in the batter.
 After baking, invert onto a plate and wait until it cools to room temperature before dusting with powdered sugar.
-It’s one of summer’s best cakes – oh yes.
+It will be one of summer’s best cakes.

 1/2 cup peach jam or preserves